RobinLinus/coins-legacy/notes/succinct-fullnode.md

 # Succinct Bitcoin Consensus

-The following are back of the envelope calculations regarding ideas to compress bitcoin's blockchain for light nodes.
+The following are back-of-the-envelope calculations regarding ideas to compress bitcoin's blockchain for light nodes.
 I guess most of these ideas [have been discussed vaguely before](#references).
 This work estimates order-of-magnitudes that help assess their feasibility.

 We assume Bitcoin's blockchain currently has